 - Nature journals or cameras

 Be sure to hike in a variety of terrain, so that your boys will become familiar with different types of habitats:

 - Inside abandoned mines or caves

 - Mountainous Areas

-If your boys are already avid hikers, you can spice up any journey by turning it into a scavenger hunt.
-Make up lists of things that you can see, hear, touch, smell… and (for the very adventurous) taste.
-You can even award prizes at the end of the trip for the person who found the most items, the biggest item, the dirtiest item, etc. Boys love variety, so the more twists you add to the hunt the more they will enjoy it.
+If your kids are already avid hikers, you can spice up any journey by turning it into a scavenger hunt.
+Make lists of things that you can see, hear, touch, smell and for the very adventurous taste.
+You can even award prizes at the end of the trip for the person who found the most items, the biggest item, the dirtiest item, etc. Boys especially love variety, so the more twists you add to the hunt the more they will enjoy it.

-Taking your boys hiking and giving them some outside fun is a great way to keep them interested in learning over the long haul.
+Taking your kids hiking and giving them some outside fun is a great way to keep them interested in learning over the long haul.